microsoft/pxt-arcade/docs/courses/csintro/sprites/coordinate-walker.md

 [Alternative Video Location](https://aka.ms/40544a-coordinate-walker)

-Move walker sprite around the game screen, and use it to identify `X` and `Y` coordinates
+Move walker sprite around the game screen, and use it to identify `X` and `Y` coordinates.

 In order to create games, we need to be able to place ``||sprites:Sprites||`` and other objects at various locations on the game screen.
 In this set of activities, we will relate the screen (`x`, `y`) coordinates to the 4 corners and middle of the game screen.